Troy Miller’s Rebuttal Attempt To “Something Different: Lunar Sabbaths”

 B. “Force-Fitting” Interpretations of Isolated Verses

-On the next page (I'll call it page 2 of "Troy's Rebuttal Attempt"), Troy opens up with a lengthy commentary that I'm simply going to have to interrupt with an answer of my own.
+On the next page (I'll call it page 2 of "Troy's Rebuttal Attempt"), Troy opens up with a lengthy commentary that I'm simply going to have to interrupt as we go along with an answer of my own.

 Troy's Comment #1: